matthiasn/talk-transcripts/Hickey_Rich/CoreAsync.md

 What happens on your callback?
 It directly calls your logic, which directly calls the output.
 It's all this big chain of fire, fire, fire, unless you manually introduce some more asynchrony.
 Right?
 It's synchronous.
 Right?
 Channels can be synchronous or not, right?
 We can set them up with no buffering and actually cause workflow and backpressure waiting, or we can add buffering and get some more asynchronous, asynchrony there.
 We still have choices in the logic itself, right?

-What's the airity of the callback to the callee?
+What's the arity of the callback to the callee?
 It's built in.
 It's like you gave them a piece of code to call.
 They call that code.
 It's the one-to-one.
 A button click calls the thing.
 On socket calls the whatever, right?
-It's end-to-end here, right, with asynchrony.
+It's N-to-N here, right, with asynchrony.
 How many people can feed this channel?
 As many as you want.
 How many people can consume it?
 As many as you want, so you can share the work.

 You can have multiple sources.
 You can do routing.
 You can create these relationships dynamically.
 You can pass the channel to talk dynamically.
 This other stuff has got code.
 I made code, and the code has got like what to call up above, right?
 So that's all implicit.